ONSdigital/application-profile/ons-namespace.md

 ## Official, national, and experimental statistics

 The ONS RDF namespace has objects for official, national, and experimental statistics, as well as management information.
-Use these objects to classify dataset publications from accross UK government.
+Use these objects to classify dataset publications from across UK government.

 | Object                                                                                                                | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | --------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |